brpaz/my-linux-setup/README.md

 * [Mousai](https://flathub.org/apps/details/io.github.seadve.Mousai) - Mousai is a simple application that can identify song similar to Shazam.
 * [Kodi](https://flathub.org/apps/details/tv.kodi.Kodi) - Kodi allows users to play and view videos, music, podcasts, and other digital media files from local storage, network storage and the internet.
 It's optimized for a 10-foot user interface to be used with televisions and remote controls.
 * [Blanket](https://flathub.org/apps/details/com.rafaelmardojai.Blanket) - Improve focus and increase your productivity by listening to different sounds.
+* [TubeConverter](https://github.com/NickvisionApps/TubeConverter) - A basic yt-dlp frontend
 ### Networking

-* [Proton VPN](https://protonvpn.com/) - Secure and Free VPN service for protecting your privacy
 * [HTTP Toolkit](https://httptoolkit.com/) - Intercept, debug & mock HTTP with HTTP Toolkit
 * [Tailscale](https://tailscale.com/) - Best VPN Service for Secure Networks